castelao/CoTeDe/docs/source/qctests.rst

 Although I slightly modified the names of some Q.C. test, the concept behind is still the same.
 The goal was to normalize all tests to return True if the data is good and False if the data is bad.
-For example, Argo's manual define "Impossible Date Test", while here I call it "`Valid Date`_".
+For example, Argo's manual define "Impossible Date Test", while here I call it ":ref:`test-valid-date`".

 Profile